Skip to main content

 Credential typePick the type that matches how the API authenticates; see Credential types

 Allowed websitesThe API’s host (for example api.example.com).
 A wildcard is allowed as the leftmost label.
+You can’t enter * alone here; a credential is always limited to specific hosts (see Allow all hosts).
 The credential is sent only to hosts you list here.

 Path prefixes (optional)Restrict the credential to specific URL paths under the host.
 Shown only for the OAuth 2.0 authorization code type.